 Let’s see an example of Crucial MX500 SSD

-The Crucial MX500 is a popular SSD and available in various form factors.
+The Crucial MX500 is a popular SSD and is available in various forms factors.
 But, if we look at its SATA and M.2 SATA versions, we can see a price gap of about 11$.
 If you check the features of both these SSDs, you will see no difference except their sizes.
-But, still, see the difference between the prices from the images below.

 Not only crucial, but you will see the same thing with all other popular brands.
 The SSDs using the same technology and offering the same storage space will be expensive when they have M.2 form factor.
 However, the price difference is totally understandable.
 The size of M.2 SSD is way smaller than those big standard SSD drives.